Essential Audit Skills for 2024: Enhancing Accuracy and Efficiency

 • Evaluating levels of financial risk

 Who Employs Auditors?
+Employment Opportunities and Sectors

 Auditors have many options for where they wish to work.
 They can either be employed within the accounting departments of organisations, or they can work with independent and certified firms.

-Besides working on financial documentation and reviewing processes, internal auditors may be involved with reviewing a company’s ethical policies, environmental sustainability measures, reputation, and more.
+In addition to working on financial documentation and reviewing processes, internal auditors may be involved with reviewing a company’s ethical policies, environmental sustainability measures, reputation, and more.

 External auditors can also work for private accounting firms or government agencies to execute mandatory audits for the public sector and governmental bodies.
 They may also need to review the finances of private businesses.